na-na-hi/renget/archive/d6rdp.md

 The storm clouds of conflict are beginning to brew.
 As of now, the Khanate has been in existence without Coco longer than it had her.
 It remains to be seen if the Draconic Khanate will survive, or break apart into a massive civil war and disintegrate.
 Amidst this, there are rumors of a seemingly ageless purple-haired swordswoman that wanders the lands.
 Only rumors of course…

+###Blessed
-Blessed: The Blessed of Coco are few now.
+The Blessed of Coco are few now.
 None have been created since she left this world, and those left are now all seniors.
 They adopt traits of dragonkind, becoming partially reptilian, and with the ability to shapeshift into a larger and more powerful draconic form.
 Common traits include horns and long tails.
 Many eventually live among the dragons, and a few have gone feral without Coco’s guidance.
 The few Blessed that remain, and it decreases every year, are held in awe by the clans they belong to, and serve as storytellers.
 Memories to pass on of their beloved, now departed goddess…

+###Leader Description
-Leader Description: Kiryu Coco was well known for her fiery and boisterous personality.
+Kiryu Coco was well known for her fiery and boisterous personality.
 She would often wake her subjects with a rousing call of “Good morning motherfuckers!”, and was particularly fond of rowdy behavior.
 Coco was not afraid to use force or example in order to corral behavior from her subjects.
 This was how she was able to successfully unify the clans as well as tame (to an extent and often with violence) the dragons.

 The morose mood that gripped her in her final years as ruler did not significantly nullify this personality of hers.
 Her behavior often led to ire from puritans, who proclaimed she was not behaving as a goddess should.
 Coco’s typical response included a raised middle digit and a thwack from her meaty tail.

 In the early days before the printing press was widely available in the Khanate, Coco would often deliver the news to her subjects herself.
 The first television station was her morning AsaCoco news, famous for its quirkiness and troublingly not safe for work content.
 Coco was famous for not giving a damn what others thought of her, though privately it was rumored she was more sensitive than she seemed.

+###Leader Powers
-Leader Powers: Kiryu Coco’s powers were both simple yet highly effective.
+Kiryu Coco’s powers were both simple yet highly effective.
 As a massive dragon, she could simply use raw power to bring untold devastation to the lands.
 In her true form she was the largest of all the demigods, save for Sana of course, also now departed.
 Although her techniques were crude, they were undeniably effective.
 Few monsters could last more than a moment under her fiery onslaught.

 ##Calliope’s Reaper Underworld

 ![Mori Calliope](https://static.wikia.nocookie.net/virtualyoutuber/images/4/40/Mori_Calliope_3D_Model.png/revision/latest?cb=20220416023257)

-##Leader: Mori Calliope

-Leader: Mori Calliope
+###Leader: Mori Calliope

-Size: 30’000 km2
+*Size: 30’000 km2*

-Population: 3.58 Million
+*Population: 3.58 Million*

-Founding Date: Year 73
+*Founding Date: Year 73*

-Capital: Wenbury
+*Capital: Wenbury*

+###Geography and Infrastructure
-Geography and Infrastructure: The Reaper Underworld as it is called lies in a blasted wasteland where little life exists.
+The Reaper Underworld as it is called lies in a blasted wasteland where little life exists.
 This geographical area is known as the Dying Lands, and covers both her, Shien, and Ollie’s territory as well as the former nations of the deceased powers that surround her.
 The heat above is extreme in this desert nation, which forces the entire population to live in subterranean dwellings.
 Temperatures never go below 80 Fahrenheit, and in the summer may reach as hot as 140 on the worst of days.
 Large piles of dust and ash blanket the surface, which is endlessly grinding all down into nothingness.

 Throughout the entirety of this land, the features above depict the ruins of a past unremembered.
 For as long as the inhabitants of this country can recall, they have always been there.
 Pools of tar and canyons that seem to dive down endlessly into the earth.
 Bones of long extinct gigantic creatures and colossal stone crosses that form the graveyard of seeming giants.
 Even the ruins of long abandoned cyclopean cities made of obsidian exist.
 It is difficult to say who lived here before Mori, but they were long gone before she arrived.
 Or perhaps, she cleared them away to make her domain.